HTTP_REFERER issue if changing the LAN IP in setup wizard

 OK, should I log it under hardware (since this is on a netgate appliance vs. a CE image running on my own hardware)?

 I can reliably reproduce it by just changing the LAN IP in the Admin Web UI.
 I get the same error when trying to load pages on the UI and this via the console & shell:

 - Welcome to pfSense 2.4.3-RELEASE-p1 (amd64) on pfSense ***

 OPT1 (opt1) -> ix0 ->

 vlan: 4091 vlanpcp: 0 parent interface: lagg0

-#8 Updated by T F over 1 year ago
+#8 Updated by T F about 2 years ago

 Gotcha, I wasn't sure since the appliance uses a special image.
 Posted: https://forum.netgate.com/topic/133117/xg-7100-appliance-http_referer-issue-when-changing-lan-ip-in-webgui